sidd1245/name-transfer-dapp/README.md

 # 🌐 Name Transfer DApp

-A decentralized application (DApp) that lets users **register human-readable names** linked to their Ethereum wallet addresses, and transfer ETH using these names instead of long hexadecimal addresses.
+A decentralized application (DApp) that lets users **register human-readable names** linked to their Ethereum wallet addresses, and transfer funds using these names instead of long hexadecimal addresses.

 This project improves blockchain usability by making transactions simple, safe, and user-friendly.